Secure Software Development Lifecycle (SSDLC)

-Let’s consider an example of a team creating a membership renewal portal and take a look at some of them:
+Let’s look at an example of secure software development lifecycle for a team creating a membership renewal portal:

 - Requirements: in this early phase, requirements for new features are collected from various stakeholders.
 It’s important to identify any security considerations for functional requirements being gathered for the new release.

 - Functional requirement: user needs the ability to verify their contact information before they are able to renew their membership.